 Built nearly 1,000 years ago, Ajloun Castle sits atop a hill in the Jabal Ajlun district in northwest Jordan.
 This Muslim castle presides over the surrounding area and, in its day, protected three different wadis.
 It was also part of a postal route that was serviced by specially trained pigeons and to this day the rearing of pigeons is common in this area.
 Just outside of the main gate of the castle is a small explanation of the site in English along with a museum containing some of artefacts that have been found there.
 The walk to the top is an arduous 3km slog but every drop of sweat is made up for by the views that can be enjoyed from the top.
 This region sees a lot of rain, meaning that the landscape is lush and cloaked in thick, green swathes of vegetation.

 As the political, cultural and commercial capital of Jordan, it should come as no surprise that Amman is brimming with activity and has no end of exciting things to do.
 Today, the city is thriving and has been crowned one of the world’s most liberal Arab capitals, making it a very appealing destination for European travellers.
 A striking feature of Amman is how it has delicately struck a balance between the old and the new.
-Skyscrapers and busy streets fill the city centre, but nestled in the heart of this modern metropolis is the ancient citadel, dating back to the Neolithic period.
-For those looking for an authentic experience, head to the markets where you will be able to sample traditional Middle Eastern snacks and haggle with vendors over spices, perfumes and jewellery.
+There are all the signs of modernisation, with glistening skyscrapers and busy shopping streets.
+But the old charm of the city has also been retained, with the ancient Neolithic Citadel still standing proud in the heart of the city.
+For those looking for an authentic experience, head to the markets, where you will be able to sample traditional Middle Eastern snacks and haggle with vendors over spices, perfumes and jewellery.
 At the end of the day, retire to one of the numerous Turkish baths for a bit of self-indulgence.